OsafAliSayed/Alemeno-Internship-Assignment/README.md

 ## Prerequisites

 Use Ollama to download embedding and LLM models easily.
 Visit [Ollama official page](https://ollama.com/download).
+Make sure Ollama is running and you have downloaded the relevant models i.e. llama3 and mxbai-embed-large from ollama website.

 ## How to setup

 1. Clone the Github repo ```git clone https://github.com/OsafAliSayed/Alemeno-Internship-Assignment/```